 Similarly, voting can be a useful tool for peer-to-peer feedback.
 Teachers could pair students and ask them to vote on each others’ claims.
 Students can then edit claims based on peer feedback, before teacher assessment.
 For both of these feedback activities, teachers have the opportunity to check students’ understanding of what makes an effective claim.

-3. Plan an essay through voting
+3. Help students plan an essay through voting on claims

 The Voting function can make essay planning much easier.
 Once students have voted on the claims in a discussion, they can select claims with the most votes as a basis for planning an essay on the discussion topic.
 This could be done as a class, as a team, or individually.

-4. Boost reading comprehension through voting
+4. Make reading comprehension interactive by voting

 You can use Voting to bring an interactive element to reading comprehension lessons.
 First, create your own Kialo Edu discussion, or use a ready-made template, with a question that asks students to consider a dilemma faced by a character in the class’s novel or source material.